 The Native American Theme Program welcomes students from all experiences — we do not define Indigenous or Native as being only American Indian, tribally enrolled, or expect that residents are traditionally culturally grounded.
 What is important is the desire to connect with other Native and Indigenous students and be part of the community.
 NATP offers the opportunity to further explore cultural, heritage, and tribal connections to your individual identity.

 A live-in Theme Program Resident Assistant provides resources and helps support residents’ social and academic needs.
 Students are also supported and engaged by returning students who work to support community development.
 NATP is more than just a place to live — it provides a welcoming opportunity to root yourself within an Indigenous community.

 NATP residents are expected to spend 3–5 hours a week actively participating and engaged in theme program activities, including:

-- A yearlong (fall and spring) seminar, Native American Studies 194A/B. The seminar is a 2-unit, graded class that meets once a week for 1.5 hours (a total of 3 hours).
+- A yearlong (fall and spring) seminar, Native American Studies 194A/B. The seminar is a 2-unit, graded class that meets twice a week for 1.5 hours (a total of 3 hours).
 If you are admitted to NATP, you will be given more information about how to enroll in the class.
 The class will take place on Mondays and Wednesdays from 2:00 – 3:30 pm.
 The coursework includes weekly discussions about assigned readings, and the completion of reflective journals as homework.